 |

-The construction of the Tara Brooch exemplifies the advanced craft of metalworking in Ireland during the early Christian art era.
+The construction of the Tara Brooch exemplifies the advanced craft of goldsmithing in Ireland during the era of early Christian art.
 Fashioned from cast silver, the entire surface is embellished in the La Tène style of Celtic art.
 Its front is ornamented with panels of interlace design in gold filigree and zoographic triskeles.
 The settings contain numerous geometric shapes in amber.
 Several connecting parts of the brooch are emblazoned with designs of animal heads - including wolves and dragons - as well as human heads in glass.
 Its rear is decorated in plainer style, with panels of silver fastened over copper.
-The Tara Brooch is one of several great artifacts of Celtic culture: such as the Iron Age Broighter Collar, and Petrie Crown, the 8th/9th century Derrynaflan Chalice, Moylough Belt Shrine, and Ardagh Chalice, and the processional crosses known as the Tully Lough Cross (8th/9th century) and the 12th century Cross of Cong, created for Turlough O'Connor to hold a relic of the Crucifixion.
+The Tara Brooch is one of several great artifacts of Celtic metalwork: such as the Iron Age Broighter Collar, and Petrie Crown, the 8th/9th century Derrynaflan Chalice, the Moylough Belt Shrine, and the Ardagh Chalice, and the processional crosses known as the Tully Lough Cross (8th/9th century) and the 12th century Cross of Cong, created for Turlough O'Connor to hold a relic of the Crucifixion.
 Celtic Cultural Revival The Tara Brooch displays no religious iconography - neither Christian nor pagan - which is consistent with other similar brooches of the period.
-As one of the foremost examples of Celtic La Tène style artwork, its discovery - along with that of the Ardagh Chalice - lent momentum to the Celtic Cultural Revival of Victorian Britain.
-The Tara Brooch is now on display at the National Museum of Ireland. |
+As one of the most interesting examples of Celtic culture, its discovery - along with that of the Ardagh Chalice - lent momentum to the Celtic Cultural Revival of Victorian Britain.
+The brooch is on display at the National Museum of Ireland. |